ibm-cloud-docs/log-analysis/core/service-connection.md

 When you have these requirements, consider moving from the public network to the private network.

-You can configure a LogDNA agent to connect to an {{site.data.keyword.la_full_notm}} instance through the public network or through the private network.
+You can configure a logging agent to connect to an {{site.data.keyword.la_full_notm}} instance through the public network or through the private network.
 By default, the agent connects through the public network.
 {: note}

 The type of network defines the level of isolation and security that is configured to move workloads between cloud-based resources in your account.
-Consider connecting the LogDNA agent over the private network.
+Consider connecting the logging agent over the private network.
 {: tip}